Chin Kung: Teaching and writing

+In the People's Republic of China

+After the suppression of religion in the PRC during the Cultural Revolution, there was a lack of religious teachers.
+Chin Kung's cassette tape teachings entered the People's Republic of China in 1984 and quickly became popular.
+After the post-Mao relaxation in religious policy, major demand existed for Buddhist teachings.
+Chin Kung's visits to the PRC drew huge crowds.
+Beginning in the 1990s, grassroots lay groups spread in China to study Chin Kung's teachings and practice sites also developed.
+Chin Kung was involved in establishing the Lujiang Cultural Educational Center in his hometown of Anhui; his overseas disciples established the center.

+Parts of the Chinese Buddhist establishment viewed the expanding Chin Kung movement as a threat.
+In 1997, Abbot Mingxue of Lingyanshan Temple organized a campaign to criticise Chin Kung.
+Some monastic community leaders contended that Chin Kung was inciting lay usurpation of monastic authority and leading lay Buddhists into error.

+Academic Yanfei Sun writes, "[U]nder pressure from the Buddhist establishment, and because of their own concerns with an overseas religious figure having enormous charismatic holder over a massive movement in China, state agencies took a number of measures after 2008," including closing down the Lujiang Cultural Educational Center, closing down local practice groups, and requiring practice sites that promoted Chin Kung's teachings to divest of his influence.
+The state also prohibited Chin Kung from traveling to mainland China.

+Chin Kung continued to be the most popular teacher among the lay Buddhist community in the PRC until 2010.
+Around that time, other teachers and adherents of Pure Land Buddhism began using similar modern media methods to circulate their teachings, such as Da'an of Donglin Temple.
+Chin Kung's movement gradually declined as others began teaching in this niche.

+Chin Kung praised Xi Jinping, describing him as a bodhisattva incarnate.

 Achievements

 In 2002, Chin Kung he was awarded an honorary professorship from the University of Queensland and an honorary doctorate from Griffith University, both in Brisbane, Australia.
 In December 2003, he was appointed the Honorary Founding Patron of the Australian Centre for Peace and Conflict Studies at the University of Queensland.
 In April 2004, he was awarded an honorary doctorate by the University of Southern Queensland.
 In June 2004, he was awarded an honorary doctorate of Syarif Hidayatullan State Islamic University, Jakarta, in Indonesia.

 In June 2005, the Most Venerable Chin Kung was appointed a Member of the Order of Australia in the General Division.
 He was recognised for "service to the Buddhist community in Queensland, particularly through the promotion of Buddhism and the fostering of interfaith activities between diverse ethnic groups, and to the community through support for educational and health institutions".

 In September 2017, the "Association of Chin Kung's Friends at UNESCO" was established at the UNESCO Headquarters in Paris, aiming to "promote religious unity, restore religious education, and promote traditional culture".